-In his research, Dr. Gottman discovered that the “masters” of relationships display a way of scanning their environment to find ways of appreciating their partner.
+In his research, Dr. John Gottman discovered that the “masters” of relationships display a way of scanning their environment to find ways of appreciating their partner.
 In other words, they “catch” their partner doing things right and compliment them on it.
-Just as building your Love Maps are a great way to strengthen your friendship system, as we discussed on Monday, making a conscious effort to turn towards each other’s bids for emotional connection will strengthen the emotional connection felt between the two of you.
+Making a conscious effort to turn towards each other’s bids for emotional connection will strengthen the emotional connection felt between the two of you.

 - Go camping: Get away from the stress of work and retreat to the wilderness.
-Even if it’s just for one night, sleeping out under the stars with only the company of each other will remind you of what’s most important—your relationship.
+Sleeping under the stars will remind you of what’s most important—your relationship.

 - Go kayaking: Rent or borrow a couple of kayaks and spend the afternoon or early evening exploring local waterways.
-Moving slowly through the water in a wind or human-powered craft will reduce your stress level, give you and your partner a chance to ask each other open-ended questions, and increase your chances of spotting some wildlife.
+Moving slowly through the water will reduce your stress level and give you and your partner a chance to ask each other open-ended questions.

 - Go for a walk/hike: It may sound simple, but a long walk is still one of the best summer dates you can have.
-Whether it’s a scenic weekend hike to a waterfall, a hilltop viewpoint or some other specific destination, or just an evening stroll through a favorite neighborhood, there’s something about taking a walk together that is guaranteed to bring you closer.
+Whether it’s a scenic hike to a waterfall or just an evening stroll through the neighborhood, there’s something about walking together that brings you closer.
 For more turning towards: Bring your Love Map Card Deck and take turns asking each other questions.

 - Go for a bike ride: Take advantage of the nice summer weather to tune up your bikes, dust off your helmets, and get back out there.
-Make a date to do one of your favorite rides or try a new one that promises great scenery and enough challenge to get your blood moving.
+Make a date to do one of your favorite rides.
+Try something new that promises great scenery and enough challenge to get your blood moving.
 Pack a lunch and make a day of it!

-We’ve said it before and we will certainly say it again: it is the small things done often that make the most difference in a relationship.
-Whether you are out on a bike ride or attending a baseball game, make it a priority to turn towards each other’s bids for emotional connection this weekend.
+It is the small things done often that make the most difference in a relationship.
+Whether you are out on a bike ride or sleeping underneath the stars, make it a priority to turn towards each other’s bids for emotional connection.